Importance of Healthy Oral Care Routine in Kids

 Follow these simple tips to become a worthy dental health role model to your kid:

-- Proper Diet: As a parent, you should teach your children how to eat rightly.
+As a parent, you should teach your children how to eat rightly.
 Introduce them to the benefits of eating balanced, healthy meals early on.
 Avoid processed sugars as a family, and stay away from sodas, candies, or starchy foods.
 Advise them to drink plenty of water.
-Good oral hygiene goes hand in hand with a healthy diet.
+Good hygiene at home and in school goes hand in hand with a healthy diet.

 As a parent, you are the first line of defense against poor oral health in your children.
 You can teach them relevant habits which will get them long-lasting beautiful smiles.
 But remember, regular checkups, cleanings, and suitable orthodontic treatments are also vital for your child’s comprehensive oral health.